kkrings/weltenbummlerpaar-e2e-data/README.md

 The diary entries and images that are filled into the database can be obtained from the function `getDiaryEntries` and `getImages`.
 They are returned as they would have been sent from the backend server.

+For testing image uploads, the `getImageFile` function is provided, which returns the path to a JPEG file.